mypdns/matrix/CONTRIBUTING.md

 # GPG signed
 We require all submissions to be signed with a valid GPG key.

-Only exception for this rule is the CI/CD bot
+Only exception to this rule is the CI/CD bot

 ## How do I sign with GPG
-If you know nothing about GPG keys I, really suggest you search on [duckduckgo.com](https://duckduckgo.com) for the best way, to do it for the OS you are using.
+If you know nothing about GPG keys I, really suggest you search on [duckduckgo.com][DDG] for the best way, to do it for the OS you are using.

-However if you do have a GPG key, add it to you submission profile and add a `-S` to `git commit -S -m "Some very cool enhancements"` and that's is.
+However, if you do have a GPG key, add it to you submission profile and add a `-S` to `git commit -S -m "Some very cool enhancements"` and that is.
 You can also set this globally or pr git.
-Do a search on [duckduckgo.com](https://duckduckgo.com) to figure out the current way.
+Do a search on [duckduckgo.com][DDG] to figure out the current way.

 # Writing files/lines
 - All files most end with a newline `\n` (LF) UTF-8.
 - All files have to be in universal UTF-8 style without BOM
-- Files containing `_windows_` in it's filename most be encoded in `ISO-8859-1` Latin1 and newlines shall end in (CRLF).
+- Files containing `_windows_` in its filename most be encoded in `ISO-8859-1` Latin1 and newlines shall end in (CRLF).
 - Line length should not be more than 80 chars for terminals support.